-We were re-engaged by the General Meeting of Shareholders as auditor of ABB Finance B.V. on 2 August 2021 for the audit of the year 2021 and have operated as statutory auditor since the financial year 2018.
+We were re-engaged by the General Meeting of Shareholders as auditor of ABB Finance B.V. on 18 May 2022 for the audit for the year 2022 and have operated as statutory auditor since the financial year 2018.

 Description of responsibilities regarding the financial statements